-- (1) In conducting business in the regulated sector a relevant person must not enter into or carry on a business relationship or carry out an occasional transaction with or for another person unless the relevant person - - (a) establishes, maintains and operates - (i) risk assessment and ongoing monitoring procedures in accordance with Part 3; - (ii) customer due diligence procedures in accordance with parts 4, 5 and 6 and paragraphs 37 and 39; - (iii) reporting and disclosure procedures in accordance with Part 7; - (iv) compliance procedures in accordance with Part 8; - (v) procedures in accordance with Part 9; - (vi) procedures to determine whether a person, with whom it is proposed to enter into a business relationship or an occasional transaction, is for the time being listed on the sanctions list; and - (vii) internal controls and communication procedures that are appropriate for the purposes of forestalling and preventing ML/FT; - (b) takes appropriate measures for the purpose of making employees and workers aware of - (i) the AML/CFT requirements; and - (ii) the procedures established, maintained and operated under (a);
+- (1) In conducting business in the regulated sector a relevant person must not enter into or carry on a business relationship or carry out an occasional transaction with or for another person unless the relevant person - - (a) establishes, maintains and operates - (i) risk assessment and ongoing monitoring procedures in accordance with Part 3;

-- (c) monitors and tests compliance in accordance with paragraph 29; - (d) provides education and training in accordance with paragraph 31; and - (e) complies with paragraphs 38 and 40. - (2) The procedures and controls referred to in sub-paragraph (1) must be approved by the senior management of the relevant person. - (3) The customer due diligence procedures referred to in sub-paragraph (1)(a)(ii) must enable the relevant person to manage and mitigate the risks of ML/FT that have been identified by the risk assessments and ongoing monitoring carried out in accordance with Part 3. - (4) A relevant person must carry out customer due diligence in accordance with parts 4 to 6 - (a) on the basis of materiality and risk of ML/FT; - (b) in accordance with the risk assessments and ongoing monitoring carried out under Part 3; and - (c) having particular regard to whether a customer poses a higher risk of ML/FT. - (5) The ultimate responsibility for ensuring that customer due diligence complies with this Code is that of the relevant person, regardless of any outsourcing or reliance upon third parties during the process.
+- (ii) customer due diligence procedures in accordance with parts 4, 5 and 6 and paragraphs 37 and 39; - (iii) reporting and disclosure procedures in accordance with Part 7; - (iv) compliance procedures in accordance with Part 8; - (v) procedures in accordance with Part 9; and - (vi) procedures to determine whether a customer is listed on the sanctions list; and - (vii) internal controls and communication procedures that are appropriate for the purposes of forestalling and preventing ML/FT; - (b) takes appropriate measures for the purpose of making employees and workers aware of - (i) the AML/CFT requirements; and - (ii) the procedures established, maintained and operated under (a); - (c) monitors and tests compliance in accordance with paragraph 29; - (d) provides education and training in accordance with paragraph 31; and - (e) complies with paragraphs 38 and 40. - (2) The procedures and controls referred to in sub-paragraph (1) must be approved by the senior management of the relevant person. - (3) The customer due diligence procedures referred to in sub-paragraph (1)(a)(ii) must enable the relevant person to manage and mitigate the risks of ML/FT that have been identified by the risk assessments and ongoing monitoring carried out in accordance with Part 3. - (4) A relevant person must carry out customer due diligence in accordance with parts 4 to 6 - (a) on the basis of materiality and risk of ML/FT; - (b) in accordance with the risk assessments and ongoing monitoring carried out under Part 3; and - (c) having particular regard to whether a customer poses a higher risk of ML/FT. - (5) The ultimate responsibility for ensuring that customer due diligence complies with this Code is that of the relevant person, regardless of any outsourcing or reliance on third parties during the process.